-FlipBook for iPhone review
+FlipBook for iPhone full review

 Anyone with even a slightly creative bent or a shred of drawing skill will appreciate FlipBook.
 The app enables you to make short animations from still drawings.
 Providing powerful tools and layer-based drawing system, FlipBook gives users a canvas for creating something special.